-Human vision is a highly active process driven by gaze, which directs attention and fixation to task-relevant regions and dramatically reduces visual processing.
+Human vision is a highly active process driven by gaze, which directs attention to task-relevant regions through foveation, dramatically reducing visual processing.
 In contrast, robot learning systems typically rely on passive, uniform processing of raw camera images.
-In this work, we explore how incorporating human-like active gaze into robotic policies can enhance both efficiency and performance.
-We build on recent advances in foveated image processing and apply them to an Active Vision robot system that emulates both human head movement and eye tracking.
-Extending prior work on the AV-ALOHA robot simulation platform, we introduce a framework for simultaneously collecting eye-tracking data and robot demonstrations from a human operator as well as a simulation benchmark and dataset for training robot policies that incorporate human gaze.
-Given the widespread use of Vision Transformers (ViTs) in robot learning, we integrate gaze information into ViTs using a foveated patch tokenization scheme inspired by recent work in image segmentation.
-Compared to uniform patch tokenization, this significantly reduces the number of tokens—and thus computation—without sacrificing visual fidelity near regions of interest.
-We also explore two approaches to gaze imitation and prediction from human data.
-The first is a structured, hierarchical two-stage model that first predicts gaze, which is then used to guide foveation and action prediction.
-The second is a novel method that treats gaze as an extension of whole-body control, integrating it into the robot's action space such that the policy directly predicts both future gaze and actions in an end-to-end manner.
-Our results show that our method for foveated robot vision not only drastically reduces computational overhead, but also improves performance for high precision tasks and robustness to unseen distractors.
-Together, these findings suggest that human-inspired visual processing offers a useful inductive bias for robotic vision systems.
+In this work, we explore how incorporating human-like active gaze into robotic policies can enhance efficiency and robustness.
+We develop GIAVA (Gaze Integrated Active-Vision ALOHA), a robot vision system that emulates human head and neck movement, and gaze adjustment for foveated processing.
+Extending the AV-ALOHA robot platform, we introduce a framework for simultaneously collecting eye-tracking, perspective control, and robot manipulation demonstration data from a human operator.
+We also open-source a simulation benchmark and dataset for training robot policies that incorporate human gaze.
+Inspired by recent work in foveated image segmentation and given the widespread use of Vision Transformers (ViTs) in robot learning, we integrate gaze information into ViTs using a foveated patch tokenization scheme.
+Compared to uniform patch tokenization, this significantly reduces the number of tokens, and thus computation.
+For this purpose, we explore two approaches to gaze estimation: The first is a two-stage model that predicts gaze independently to guide foveation and subsequently action.
+The second integrates gaze into the action space, allowing the policy to jointly estimate gaze and actions end-to-end.
+Our results show that our method for foveated robot vision drastically reduces computational overhead, and enhances robustness to background distractors.
+Notably, on certain high-precision tasks, foveated vision also improves performance, as reflected in higher success rates.
+Together, these findings suggest that human-inspired foveated visual processing offers untapped potential and should be further considered as a useful inductive bias in robotic vision systems.

-We use the AV-ALOHA simulation platform to collect bimanual robot demonstrations with human eye-tracking data.
+We use the GIAVA platform to collect bimanual robot demonstrations with human eye-tracking data.
 The robot streams stereo camera images to the VR headset for visual feedback, while the headset transmits head and hand controller poses to control the robot, along with human gaze data.

 (Left) The input image is divided into patches using either the standard uniform tokenization (Middle) or foveated tokenization (Right).
 Foveated tokenization mimics the human retina by assigning high-resolution patches near the gaze point and lower resolution in the periphery.
 This reduces the number of tokens from 324 (uniform) to just 20 (foveated), greatly lowering computational cost while preserving detail where it matters most.